Sunday Pot Roast

 So pick out the best!

-I remember before church; Mother would sear the roast on both sides in a hot Dutch oven or iron skillet to get that intense yummy brown juices for gravy later.
+I remember before church, Mother would sear the roast on both sides in a hot Dutch oven or iron skillet to get that intense, yummy, delicious brown juices for gravy later.

-Then she would put the roast in a large, deep sided pan, slice onions on top, and cover it tight with foil.
-Bake for several hours or until we came in from church.
+Then she would put the roast in a large, deep-sided pan, slice onions on top, and cover it tightly with foil.
+Bake for several hours, or until we return from church.

 Take it out and add the potatoes and carrots.

-Lightly, cover and bake the potatoes and carrots until done.
-By the time, we changed out of our Sunday clothes and set the table it's time to eat.
+Lightly cover the potatoes and carrots with foil and bake until done.
+By the time we changed out of our Sunday clothes and set the table, it was time to eat.

 Hope you get the perfect roast soon and plan on having it for Sunday dinner.
 Enjoy!